ancorasir/EVOMIA/README.md

 ## Installation

-EVOMIA needs to be installed first before use.
-The code requires `python>=3.7` and `abaqus>=2022`.

-Note that it's recommended to create a new Python environment for this installation to avoid conflicts with other packages.
+It's recommended to create a new Python environment for this installation to avoid conflicts with other packages.
 For example, you can use `conda` to create a new environment:

 ```bash
 conda create -n evomia python=3.10